Electoral Commissions in Nigeria from Independence till Date

 In May 2000, Sir Abel Guobadia was appointed as the second chairman of the Independent National Electoral Commission.
 He exited the post of Chairman of the Commission in 2005.
 Professor Maurice Mmaduokolam Iwu was appointed as Chairman of the National Electoral Commission by President Olusegun Obasanjo in June 2005.
 He was dismissed from office by Acting President Goodluck Ebele Jonathan on April 28, 2010.

-See also The spread of Islam across East Africa was a major impact of the _________
+See also The decrease of Boer influence in South Africa was as a result of

 On June 8, 2010, President Goodluck Ebele Jonathan appointed Professor Attaihiru Muhammadu Jega to head the Independent National Electoral Commission.
 He successfully conducted and oversaw the 2011 and 2015 General Elections, becoming the first INEC Chairman to do so.
 He retired from office in June 2015.